Leeds West Academy

 Student Leadership

-If your child is part of the SLT, they will have the opportunity to be involved in:
+If your child is part of the Student Leadership Group, they will have the opportunity to be involved in:

 • Making positive change to school life